Eternalplanet launches its residential energy storage system - EP Cube in Europe

 APP Smart Monitoring

+The operation and management of EP Cube is highly intelligent.
+It can connect to WiFi and Ethernet.
 EP Cube APP allows you to monitor your residence's energy production, storage, and consumption of your residence remotely.
 When harsh weather is coming, EP Cube's APP will remind you to store energy in advance.
-In addition, it also allows OTA(Over-the-Air) firmware upgrade.
+In addition, it also allows OTA(Over-the-Air)firmware upgrade.

 Public Releationship Manager